wanghaisheng/responsive-landing-page-starter/content/blog/en/send-and-receive-sms-messages-with-cloud-functions.md

 firebase deploy --only functions
 ```

-Grab your phone, send another message, and then you should get a response back that looks something like `You sent the following text: Test message`.
+Grab your phone, send another message, and then you should get a response back that looks something like `A text message sent using the Vonage SMS API`.

 ## Wrap Up